KatherLab/swarm-learning-hpe/README.md

 Swarm learning learning and trails based on HPE platform

+We now have a "Team Email": katherlab.swarm@gmail.com.
+With this we can log in to all swarm related things and use it in the code.

 This repository contains:

 1. SWARM Learning For Histopathology Image Analysis nad Radiology Image Analysis